embrrFlare/default-industries-plus/package/readme.txt

 - Bonuses can either be additive or multiplicative with each other based on preferenc.

 Industry Closure / Freezing Rules:
-- Industries are considered "serviced" if at least one of their output cargoes is being delivered.
-This means secondaries require their cargo to be delivered to be serviced.
+- Industries are considered "serviced" if at least one of their output cargoes are being serviced (primary industries) or if they are able to produce cargo (secondaries).
 - An industry being serviced or unserviced only has an effect on its closure or freezing rules.
 - If closure is turned off, the industry can lower to its minimum production but will not close.
 - If freezing is turned on, the industry will either have slowed production changes or completely stopped changes.
-This prevents unserviced industries with closures disabled to lose all their production and require a lengthy amount of time to recover.
+This prevents unserviced industries with closures disabled to lose all their initial production and require a lengthy amount of time to recover.

 Production Changes:
 - If "Smooth Primary Industry Growth" is on, production changes have a much smaller impact and are much smoother over time.